Brian Williams

 Recent Publications

-- 2020 Williams, B. 2020.
-“The Fabric of Our Lives”?: Cotton, Pesticides, and Agrarian Racial Regimes in the U.S. South.
-Annals of the American Association of Geographers 0 (0):1–18.
-Published online, and publication in a numbered volume forthcoming.
+- 2021 Williams, B. “The Fabric of Our Lives”?: Cotton, Pesticides, and Agrarian Racial Regimes in the U.S. South.
+Annals of the American Association of Geographers.